szimione/RobloxCursorChanger/README.md

 ```

 # WARNING!
-Roblox only takes 32 x 32 pxls png.
+Roblox only takes aything under 64 x 64 pxls png.
 If you try any other format the cursor will become invisible.
 # Credit
 Please add credit to my name when modifying this... also add the link to the original in there.
 Thanks!